Above & Beyond

 Animals and kids with disabilities go together like PB&J!

-Our animal-assisted education teams visit classes in Marin schools and, under the teacher’s direction, enable the students to interact with fun, gentle, specially-trained animals.
-All of our volunteers who visit special day classes have experience working with students with disabilities.
+Our animal-assisted education teams, under the teacher’s direction, enable students to interact with fun, gentle, specially-trained animal ambassadors.
+All of our volunteers who visit special day classes have experience working with students with support needs.

-Here’s a sampling of some of the lessons we provide and we’re happy to cater a special lesson just for you and your students!
+Here’s a sampling of the lessons, but we’re happy to cater a special lesson just for you and your students!

-- Dog Math – Students get an opportunity to measure different parts of two very different dogs, and then compare the numbers.
+- Dog Math – Students will have the opportunity to measure different parts of two very different dogs and then compare the numbers.
 After the comparison, they can complete different math equations.

-- Dog Safety in the Car – Students will learn about the safest way to travel with a dog, comparing their needs to the student’s needs for safety.
+- Dog Safety in the Car – Students will learn about the safest way to travel with a dog, comparing his/her needs to the student’s needs for safety.
+If the weather allows, students can observe dogs in their travel crates or car seats.

-- Pet Care Pluses & Minuses – Students will have an opportunity to answer “+” or “–” to pet care statements.
-Each one will have their own whiteboard paddle to show their answers!
+- Pet Care Pluses & Minuses – Students will learn about basic pet care compared to their own care.
+They will answer “+” or “-” to pet care statements using their own personal whiteboard paddles to show their answers!

-- Scenting Demonstrations – Students will get to watch as a dog uses its super sniffer to find a scent hidden in their classroom; it’s a great lesson related to the five senses.
+- Five Senses & Odor Recognition Demonstrations – Students will learn how their five senses compare to a dog’s then watch as a dog uses its super sniffer to find a scent hidden in their classroom

-- Agility Demonstration – Students can watch the sport of agility and then work with dogs themselves as they leap over small jumps and go through tunnels.
-It’s a great lesson to encourage being active and training dogs!
+- Agility Demonstration – Students can watch a demonstration of canine agility.
+They’ll work with dogs as the dogs leap over small jumps and go through tunnels.
+It’s a great lesson in being active and learning about positive reinforcement training for dogs.

 For more information about any of our classes, contact the Education department.